From boosting weight loss to fighting free radicals, these are the black pepper benefits you need to know.

 Pepper, on the other hand, has next to no downsides.
 It isn’t touted as one of the “kings of spices” for nothing!

-This natural wonder comes from black peppercorns, a fruit grown on the Piper nigrum plant, which can be made into a variety of flavors depending on when it was plucked.
+This natural wonder comes from black peppercorns, a fruit grown on the Piper nigrum plant.
+It can be made into a variety of flavors depending on when it was plucked.

 It provides natural anti-inflammatory and antioxidant effects, which are needed in the body.
 You can use this common spice every day to help with everything from quitting smoking to improving the skin.